jauntyjocularjay/KwikGit/README.md

 # KwikGit

 A few shell scripts to make updating single-developer projects easy.
-Scripts which are destructive are in `CamelCase` to ensure you have to *think* before you enter the command.
+Scripts which are destructive are in `CamelCase` to ensure you have to _think_ before you enter the command.
 Don't make my mistakes.
 To add to your project, copy and past this into the terminal in your project folder into a folder named `git` in your project root:

-## Adding the submodule
+## Installation

+### option 1: The easy way: Add as a submodule

-### Ensure you are using a compatible shell
+#### Ensure you are using a compatible shell

-#### Windows
+##### Windows

 Use Git-Bash from GitHub.
 This allows you to use `bash` commands in Windows.
 I use this personally.

-#### Mac
+##### Mac

 By default, MacOS uses `zsh`, which is broadly compatible with `bash` scripts, in the terminal.
 I have not had issues with this, but if you run into problems you can change your default shell in the terminal with: